cklim83/test_md/oop/final_inheritance.md

 sparky.speak        # => "Hello! from GoodDog class"
 ```

-`super` is commonly used in `initialize` and can take one of 3 forms, depending on the arguments required by the recipient method invoked:
+`super` is commonly used in `initialize` to ride on parental implementation plus add on functionality.
+It can take one of 3 forms, depending on the arguments required by the recipient method invoked:

-1. All arguments autoforwarded i.e. `super`
+1. All arguments received auto-forwarded i.e. `super`
 ```ruby
 class Animal
   attr_accessor :name